-We have an Insurance Risk Policy and an Investment and Credit Risk Management Policy approved by the Risk & Conduct Review Committee, which set acceptance criteria and processes to monitor the level of reinsurance ceded to any single reinsurer or group of reinsurers.
+We have an Insurance Risk Policy and an Investment & Credit Risk Policy approved by the Risk & Conduct Review Committee, which set acceptance criteria and processes to monitor the level of reinsurance ceded to any single reinsurer.
 These policies also set minimum criteria for determining which reinsurance companies qualify as suitable reinsurance counterparties having the capability, expertise, governance practices and financial capacity to assume the risks being considered.
 Additionally, these policies require that all agreements include provisions to allow action to be taken, such as recapture of ceded risk (at a potential cost to the Company), in the event that the reinsurer loses its legal ability to carry on business through insolvency or regulatory action.
 Periodic due diligence is performed on the reinsurance counterparties with which we do business and internal credit assessments are performed on reinsurance counterparties with which we have material exposure.
 Reinsurance counterparty credit exposures are monitored closely and reported annually to the Risk & Conduct Review Committee.

 New sales of our products can be discontinued or changed to reflect developments in the reinsurance markets.
-Rates for in-force reinsurance treaties can be either guaranteed or adjustable for the life of the ceded policy.
-There is generally more than one reinsurer supporting a reinsurance pool to diversify this risk.
+Rates for our in-force reinsurance treaties can be either guaranteed or adjustable for the life of the ceded policy.
+In order to diversify reinsurance risk, there is generally more than one reinsurer supporting a reinsurance pool.

-Additional information on insurance risk can be found in Note 7 to our 2018 Annual Consolidated Financial Statements and in the Risk Factors section in the AIF.
+Additional information on insurance risk can be found in Note 7 to our 2019 Annual Consolidated Financial Statements and in the Risk Factors section in the AIF.